quiltdata/quilt/docs/advanced-features/good-practice.md

 such as the following are logged to a managed S3 bucket and exposed via an Athena table:

-* A user logs into the catalog
+* A user logs into the Catalog
 * A user role is changed
 * A user is added, deleted, or inactivated in the Catalog